 By Natalie Bascur

 Let’s be honest… seeing the number of maternity leave days count down SUCKS!
 Most mamas would gladly set up camp in the newborn bubble and stay there for the rest of the days.
-But that’s not reality and there comes a time in most new mamas’ lives, when you’re going to have to adjust from caring for a new little human 24/7 to going back to work – in whatever capacity that may be.
+But that’s not reality for all of us.

 All you can do is prepare for the ups and downs, and know that it gets EASIER over time, it’s just about finding the balance that works best for you and your fam-bam.